 Salmon and trout were once plentiful in Johnson Creek, and at one time there was a small commercial fishery near SE 45th Avenue and Johnson Creek Boulevard.
 The last sightings of Johnson Creek "thick with salmon" range from the late 1940s to the early 1960s, although sightings of plentiful trout have been documented right up to the 1980s.

-The largest flood known to date happened in 1964.
+One of the most damaging floods happened in 1964.
 Approximately 1,200 structures were flooded, and over the next several years many attempts were made to address flooding problems.
 The Soil Conservation Service, the U.S. Army Corps of Engineers, and the Metropolitan Service District (Metro) all attempted to find solutions to frequent flooding.
 Residents in the watershed were divided between those living in the floodplains and those living in the uplands.
 Heated debates over how flood control was to be paid for and what the remedy, or remedies, should be have left plans for reservoirs, channelization projects, and regional detention facilities on the shelf.

 The 1970s marked a period of residential growth in the watershed.
 Infill took place in the already densely urban areas.
 Many of the smaller farms in the upper watershed were converted to large nursery operations.
 The late 1980s through the 1990s brought several developmental pressures to the watershed.
 These activities include development on the slopes of the Boring Lava Domes, expansion of the urban growth boundary in the Kelley Creek tributary, urban renewal in Lents, and further infill of the frequently flooded areas along Johnson Creek.